THAILAND REGULATORY CHANGES ON VAT COLLECTION FOR IMPORTED GOODS VALUED 1-1,500 BAHT

 While the Revenue Department was in the process of proposing amendments to tax laws to directly collect VAT on sales of goods not exceeding 1,500 Baht through foreign sellers' platforms and deliver it to the Revenue Department on a monthly basis, the legal amendment process at the level of the Revenue Code or tax legislation takes time.
 Therefore, the Ministry of Finance has implemented a temporary measure through the Customs Department to collect VAT for goods valued below 1,500 Baht.

-This change takes temporary effect from July 5 to December 31, 2024.
+This change initially took temporary effect from July 5 to December 31, 2024.
+Following the Customs Department Announcement No. 232/2567, the collection has now been extended until December 31, 2025.

 The VAT is calculated based on the CIF value of the goods multiplied by 7%.